The Morphospace of Consciousness: Discussion

 \section{Discussion}

-The objective of this article was to bring together diverse ideas; from neuroscience, AI, synthetic biology and robotics; that have recently been converging towards the science of consciousness.
-Following progress in these fields, we have attempted to generalize the applicability to current clinical scales of consciousness to synthetic systems.
-Combined with insights from social robotics, we have taken a functional perspective of consciousness, interpreting it as an evolutionary game-theoretic strategy.
-We make the case for at least three complexity types necessary for describing consciousness, namely, autonomous, computational and social complexity.
-These form the bases of a consciousness morphospace.
-Besides biological and synthetic consciousness, the above considerations also suggest other possible manifestations of consciousness, namely, group consciousness and simulated consciousness, each based on a distinct embodiment.
+The objective of this article was to bring together diverse ideas from neuroscience, AI, synthetic biology and robotics, that have recently been converging towards the science of consciousness.
+Following progress in these fields, we have attempted to generalize the applicability of current clinical scales of consciousness to synthetic systems.
+In particular, starting from clinical measures of consciousness that calibrate awareness and wakefulness in patients, we have investigated how contemporary AI systems and synthetically engineered organisms compare on homologous measures.
+Awareness and wakefulness can be abstracted to computational and autonomous complexity respectively.
+Additionally, using insights from cognitive robotics, we have discussed functions that consciousness serves in nature, and argued that consciousness manifests as an evolutionary game-theoretic strategy.
+This made the case for a third type of complexity necessary to describe consciousness, namely, social complexity.
+These three complexity types allow us to represent both, biological and synthetic systems in a common morphospace.

+A morphospace is a useful construct to study systems-level properties of complex systems based on information-theoretic measures.
+The three complexity types comprising the morphospace described here, are representative of biological as well as synthetic complex systems.
+Using this morphospace, we have shown how various biological organisms including bacteria, bees, C. elegans, primates and humans compare to artificially intelligent systems such as deep networks, multi-agent systems, social robots, intelligent assistants such as Siri and computational systems as IBM's Watson.
+Besides biological and synthetic consciousness, these considerations also suggest other possible manifestations of consciousness, namely, group consciousness and simulated consciousness, each based on distinct embodiment.